Rifat-Ahammed/Activation-Function/README.md

 <br/>

-  ### o Discuss why activation functions are used in neural networks, focusing on the role of the Activation function.<br/>
 ## Mathematical Exploration:
   o Derive the Activation function formula and demonstrate its output range.<br/>
   o Calculate the derivative of the Activation function and explain its significance in the